 Keep in mind that you may also check eligibility and apply for the emergency SNAP benefits, which will be given to you within 7 days of requested.
 In this case, the best option is to go directly to your local SNAP office.

-To be eligible, your situation must be compatible with at least one of the following 3 scenarios:
+To qualify, your situation must be compatible with at least one of the following 3 scenarios:

 If you are not only applying for food stamps for yourself but also for your entire household, you should add their names in the form.
 This is because you buy and prepare the meals for all of you, so they also need to be covered in the benefits given to you.